NorbertoBurciaga/conscious-person/README.md

 # conscious-person

-Everything pertaining to a conscious person, not necessarily human.
+Everything related to a conscious person, not necessarily human.

 _Todo lo relacionado a una persona conciente, no necesariamente humana._